Maksim-jmb/agent2/README.md

 Quick run thru of the agents, then layouts and startup of Vfx3,4,5 - partyframe buttons for RR at the end - also put in a relaygroup for ranged RR
 https://www.youtube.com/watch?v=cyTmA_B0oS0 for the vid

-side note: combining all the test ideas and agents kept crashing clients with quick swapping from fixed to vfx layout and using RR
+side note: combining the test ideas and agents kept crashing clients with quick swapping from fixed to vfx layout and using RR
 ran thru a bunch of things trying to figure it out -  once i disabled highlighter and performance, it ran better
 haven't messed with performance yet - probably not an issue, starting with highlighter first messing with highlighter code to see if i can figure it out.  possibly onFrame, testing out MouseEnter/Exit atm.